lilei-nlp/lilei-nlp.github.io/_pages/index.md

 News
 =====

-* Our M3IT dataset for multi-modal instruction tuning is released at [HuggingFace](https://m3-it.github.io/)!
+* Our M3IT dataset and model Ying-VLM for multi-modal instruction tuning is released at [HuggingFace](https://m3-it.github.io/)!